Bitcoin Resources

 Strike

-Bitcoin-native payments app built on the Lightning Network.
-Buy bitcoin with zero fees (earn on the spread), send money globally for near-zero cost, and stack sats automatically.
-Built by Jack Mallers.
+Payments app built on the Lightning Network by Jack Mallers.
+You buy bitcoin with zero listed fees (Strike earns on the spread), send money globally for near-zero cost, and auto-stack sats on a schedule.

 Lightning-Native